Inge Viett: Arrest in Magdeburg and conviction in Koblenz

 Soon after her arrest in June 1990 Inge Viett wrote a letter which she addresses to "her dear collective" ("ihr Liebes Kollektiv").
 It amounted to a timely Paean of praise to the German Democratic Republic.

 "Ein Land, das sich die Werte, für die ich lebte, auf seine Fahnen, seine Verfassung und Gesetze geschrieben hat: Antifaschismus, Solidarität, Völkerfreundschaft und Kollektivität.
 Für diese gesellschaftlichen Ziele hab ich all die Jahre in der DDR mit großer Kraft gelebt und gearbeitet.
 Es sind die wichtigsten Jahre in meinem Leben."

 "A land that had inscribed the values for which I have lived on its flags, in its constitution and in its laws: anti-fascism, solidarity, the friendship of peoples', collectivism.
 I have worked and lived for these social objectives during my years in the German Democratic Republic with all my strength.
 These are the most important years in my life."

 On 12 June 1990, Viett was arrested as she walked towards the lift in the entrance hall of the Magdeburg apartment block in which she lived.
 A neighbour had recognised her and reported her to the police as one of the terrorist suspects.
 She was held for four weeks in East Germany and then handed over to the West German authorities.

 Till 1990 prosecutors in West Germany had been unable to unravel with sufficient precision the roles of individual RAF members for the series of terrorist murders that took place in 1977.
 After 1990, with the suspected ex-terrorists extracted from East Germany, prosecutors were able to offer reduced sentences in exchange for information that could be used to secure convictions in court.
 Nevertheless, when the district high court in Koblenz convicted Inge Viett in 1992, the charge was one of "attempted murder".
 The prosecutors had chosen to charge her not in respect of alleged terrorist offences in the 1970s, but in respect of her having shot a policeman in Paris during the summer of 1981, a case concerning which the evidence was less inscrutable.
 She was sentenced to thirteen years in jail.

 Release

 In January 1997 Viett reached the halfway point in her sentence.
 She was therefore released, and the remaining seven-year term was converted into a suspended sentence.
-Her first book, the autobiographical work "Nie war ich furchtloser: Autobiographie" had already been published by the time she was released, and she has worked as an author since that time.
-She has never sought to distance herself from the "armed actions" of the Red Army Faction (RAF).
+Her first book, the autobiographical work Nie war ich furchtloser: Autobiographie had already been published by the time she was released, and she worked as an author from then on.
+She never sought to distance herself from the "armed actions" of the RAF.

-The film producer Volker Schlöndorff used themes from her autobiographical work for his film Die Stille nach dem Schuss (The Legend of Rita).
+The film producer Volker Schlöndorff used themes from her autobiographical work for his film The Legend of Rita.
 Viett accused him and his script-writer, Wolfgang Kohlhaase, of plagiarism.
 The parties reached an "out of court" settlement.